kjswedberg/kjswedberg.github.io/week9.md

 ## Thursday, July 16, 2020

 Today, I mainly focused on preparing for the presentation tomorrow.
 I also worked more on a course through DataCamp about Python and Pandas.

+## Friday, July 17, 2020

+Today, I worked on the final report.
+I added text to the discussion section.
+I think that I will eventually needed to shorten the document closer to the end of the summer.
+Right now, the final report contains 1038 words.
+However, the maximum length based off of the ACEP Utility Student Internship Handbook, the maximum length is 1,000 words.
+I have determined that I can remove the section involving collecting data from temperature and humidity sensors and the section involving the power measurements for the SSN building kits.
+This will allow 277 more words.
+As of right now, the conclusion is the only section that is left.
+However, other sections will most likely be edited later on.

+I found an option in Research Workspace today to create a Jupyter Notebook, edit it, and run it.
+I tried opening a Jupyter Notebook in the Research Workspace editor and running part of it.
+Currently, my plan is to upload the Jupyter Notebook that I started on Wednesday to the Research Workspace, and try to finish it in the Research Workspace editor.
+I also got added to the Remote Community Renewable Energy project on the Research Workspace.
+For the datasets in that project that I have access to, I am going to set up my own folder in the Processing Folder, and copy a dataset from the Publication folder and a copy of the Jupyter Notebook that I started into my own folder.

+I also started thinking about what I want to do for the Vodcast.